Table of Contents[Hide][Show]

-This post is sponsored by Allianz Global Assistance (AGA Service Company) and I have received financial compensation.
+Disclosure: This post is sponsored by Allianz Global Assistance (AGA Service Company) and contains affiliate links.

-Travel Planning Checklist: 8 Ways To Prepare For Your Next Vacation
+Travel Checklist: 9 Ways To Prepare For Your Next Vacation

 I must admit, sometimes I get so excited about our travel plans that I forget to properly prepare for our trip.
 We have experienced enough travel mishaps for me to know first hand what tips I should be using each time we plan a vacation.
-Once we hit the road, I want my focus to be on the incredible memories we are about to create instead of feeling rushed into the experience.
-Using this travel planning checklist is one way in which I reduce travel anxiety!
+Once we hit the road, I want my focus to be on the incredible memories we are about to create with our girls, not feeling anxious about whether I did everything I needed to do to plan for the trip.
+This is the travel checklist I use to reduce my own travel anxiety.
 I hope you find it as helpful as I have.

 1. Ask The Right Questions About Your Destination